sourabh0020/Apple-Retail-Sales/README.md

 ---

 ### Recommendations to the Company
-1.Improve Product Quality Control
+1.Improve Product Quality Control :
 Investigate products with >20% claim rates (iPad Air 4th Gen, Apple Watch Series 5) for recurring manufacturing or design issues.
 Conduct post-claim interviews or surveys in UAE and Spain to understand why claims are so high.

-2. Reevaluate Warranty Policy Enforcement
+2. Reevaluate Warranty Policy Enforcement :
 High void claim percentage (23.16%) suggests confusion or misuse — improve customer education or streamline claim criteria.

-3. Divest or Reposition Low-Selling Products
+3. Divest or Reposition Low-Selling Products :
 Products like Apple Fitness, AirPods 2nd Gen, Apple One are not performing well.
 Consider bundling, discounting, or repositioning them for niche use cases.

-4. Optimize Inventory & Store Sales Performance
+4. Optimize Inventory & Store Sales Performance:
 Stores like Apple Bangkok and Buenos Aires show consistent sales decline.
 Perform market analysis or retail staff performance audits to decide whether to revamp, relocate, or close underperforming stores.

-5. Focus on High-Potential Mid-Priced Segments Mid-range products dominate in sales but also in claims.
+5. Focus on High-Potential Mid-Priced Segments :
+Mid-range products dominate in sales but also in claims.
 Explore slight quality upgrades or extended warranty upsells to protect margins.